marjoleinbruijning/genotypecoexistence/README.md

-# Data and code for: Towards a mechanistic understanding of genotype coexistence under warming (in prep.)
+# Data and code for: Linking individual performance to density-dependent population dynamics to understand temperature-mediated genotype coexistence (in prep.)
 <i>Marjolein Bruijning, Luc De Meester, Marco D. Visser, Erlend I. F. Fossen, Helene Vanvelk, Joost A. M. Raeymaekers, Lynn Govaert, Kristien I. Brans, Sigurd Einum, Eelke Jongejans</i>

+## Dependencies
+`R` (version 4.5.0)
+Package `brms` (version 2.22.0)
+Package `wesanderson` (0.3.7)

 ## Get started
-In order to run all code in R, all .R files should be in directory called `code` (placed in the in working directory); the data file named `dataDaphnia20241205.csv` containing raw data should be in directory called `data`; a directory named `Results` should exist to store all output.
+In order to run all code in R, start by getting all required files and folders in place:

+* All .R files should be in directory called 'code'.
+* The .csv file named 'dataDaphnia20241205' containing raw data should be in directory called 'data'.
+* A directory named 'Results' should exist to store all output.
+* A directory named 'Figures' should exist to store all output.
+* Open an R workspace and set its working directory to the folder that contains 'code','data' and 'Results' and 'Figures'.

+## Run the analysis
+All code can be run from the file 'code/run.R', which consists of four parts:

+### 1) Getting started
+Load all dependencies, functions and data.
+Here, also the genotype frequency model is fitted (can take a few minutes).

+### 2) Fit vital rate models
+Fit each of the seven vital rate models.
+Set `runall <- TRUE` to fit and save all vital rate models.
+This can take up to a day, and should be run only once.
+Running this analysis produces two .rds files per vital rate, stored in `Results`:
+* `modXXX-full.rds`: each of the tested models
+* `modXXX.rd`: the selected model based on leave-one-out cross-validation (here, `XXX` is a placeholder for the name of each vital rate)

+Set `runall <- FALSE` to load the pre-fitted vital rate models that are stored in `Results`.
+(Note that these files are provided on Github, so that all subsequent analyses can be performed without fitting these models)

+### 3) Perform IPM analyses
+This part runs the analyses that are presented in the manuscript: a) Assessing the temperature-dependent coexistence outcomes by combining Integral Projection Models (IPMs) with Modern Coexistence Theory (MCT); b) Running IPMs to simulate the dynamics of competing clones; c) Decomposition analysis to quantify the contribution of latitude-specific vital rates in determining coexistence outcomes.
+Each of these scripts stores the output in the `Results` folder.
+These analyses can take a few hours to complete and require the fitted and loaded vital rate objects obtained under 2).

+### 4) Create figures
+Finally, the figures 2-4 presented in the manuscript can be created, using the objects created under 3).

 ## R-Code in code/…
-Contains all files to run the analyses and create the figures presented in the manuscript.
-All code runs from file run.R.
+This folder contains all .R files to run the analyses and create the figures presented in the manuscript:
+* decomposition.R: Performs decomposition analysis.
+Output: Results/decomposition.rds
+* figureCoexistence.R: Reproduces figure 3.
+Requires: Results/coexistence.rds.
+Output: Figures/figure3.pdf
+* figureDecomp.R: Reproduces figure 4.
+Requires: Results/decomposition.rds.
+Output: Figures/figure4.pdf
+* figureIsoclines.R: Reproduces figure 2.
+Requires: Results/coexistenceMean.rds; Results/ipmsimultrajec.RData.
+Output: Figures/figure2.pdf
+* functions.R: All functions related to building the IPMs
+* ipmsimul.R: Simulate population trajectories of competing genotypes.
+Output: Results/ipmsimultrajec.RData
+* preparedata.R: load the raw data and prepare data for all subsequent analyses, fit Genotype Frequency model.
+* run.R: Script with the full workflow.
+* vectorplot.R: Apply MCT to IPM to assess temperature-mediated genotype coexistence.
+Output: Results/coexistence.rds; Results/coexistenceMean.rds.
+* vitalratesBrm.R: Run or load all vital rate models.

 ## Datafile data/dataDaphnia20241205.csv:
 Every row in the dataset represents data on one individual.
 The dataset contains the following columns: